r3d91ll/HERMES/README.md

 4. **Loading** data into ArangoDB or other graph databases
 5. **Training** graph embedding models (ISNE, Node2Vec, etc.)

-This allows downstream analysis systems (like HADES) to focus on their core algorithms rather than data preparation.

 ## Architecture

 ```